e4c5/antikythera-examples/docs/testbed_setup.md

 If a testbed fails to build:
 1. Ensure you have the correct Java version (Java 8+ for all versions)
 2. Check your Maven version (`mvn --version`)
-3. Try clearing your Maven cache: `rm -rf ~/.m2/repository`
-4. Check if external dependencies are available
+3. Check if external dependencies are available

 ### Port Conflicts
 If you're running multiple testbeds, they'll all try to use port 8080.
 Either: